dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/resource-type.md

 <VersionBlock firstVersion="1.9">

--  In this example, use the following command to exclude _all_ unit tests when running tests.
-Note that the `--exclude-resource-type` flag is only available in dbt version 1.8 and higher:
+-  In this example, use the following command to exclude _all_ unit tests when running tests:

     <File name='Usage'>